-On October 25, 2017, the House Judiciary Committee passed Chairman Goodlatte's (R-Va.)
-"Agricultural Guestworker Act," HR 4092, by a vote of 17-16.
-The bill would create an extremely abusive new guestworker program, converting an entire industry, from the farms and ranches to the packing houses and processing plants, from lettuce and grapes to dairy cows and poultry, into a labor force of exploitable temporary guestworkers with virtually no workplace protections and with no opportunity to join the communities they are helping to feed.
+On October 25, 2017, the House Judiciary Committee passed Chairman Goodlatte's (R-VA) "Agricultural Guestworker Act" (AGA), HR 4092, by a vote of 17-16.
+On January 24, 2018, the AGA was included in a broader anti-immigrant bill introduced by Rep. Goodlatte, the "Securing America's Future Act of 2018," HR 4760.
+The AGA would create an extremely abusive new guestworker program, converting an entire industry, from the farms and ranches to the packing houses and processing plants, from lettuce and grapes to dairy cows and poultry, into a labor force of exploitable temporary guestworkers with virtually no workplace protections and with no opportunity to join the communities they are helping to feed.